If 2016 proved anything, it is that more small businesses are making the switch to VoIP.

 Though the transition is easy, the shift in mindset is difficult.
 This is especially the case for businesses that have been open for decades.
 The idea is why change it if it is not broken?
 Well it is.
 The benefits of VoIP far exceed the drawbacks.
 Virtual phone systems are replacing traditional phone systems.

-Whether it is the shared culture, constant connectivity, or increasing demand for talented employees,
+Whether it is the shared culture, constant connectivity,

 Let’s compare virtual phone systems to traditional:

 Virtual – Modern VoIP services for small businesses are taking the term “virtual phone systems” to the next level.
 They are going virtual by using offered club VoIP services.
 The hardware consists of servers and the phones used by the business.